|

 ·

-The Free Ride can be
+The Free Ride can be around the

-around the perimeter of the entire race course or go through the
+perimeter of the entire race course or go through the

-middle or even weave around obstacles or through the course.
+middle or even weave around obstacles or through the

 ·

-The Free Ride can entail
+The Free Ride can entail obstacles

 ·

-High points are given for
+High points are given for soft hands,

-soft hands, loose reins, speed and control.
+loose reins, speed and control.

 ·

-Point deductions are made
+Point deductions are made for lack of

-for lack of straightness, tight reins, lack of speed and poor
+straightness, tight reins, lack of speed and poor

 control.

-2R, 3R, 4R, 5R
+Ground Tie 2R, 3R, 4R, 5R, 6R

 ·

-Ground tie may be done in
+Ground tie may be done in several

-distance from your horse or walk around a chalk circle with your
+prescribed distance from your horse or walk around a

-horse inside the circle.
+chalk circle with your horse inside the circle.

 ·

-High scores are given for
+High scores are given for a smooth,

-a smooth, athletic dismount; walking away from or around the horse
+athletic dismount; walking away from or around the horse

-in a quiet manner with the horse standing quietly without moving or
+in a quiet manner with the horse standing quietly

-walking away; re-approaching the horse and remounting in a smooth
+without moving or walking away; re-approaching the horse

-manner with the horse standing quietly.
+and remounting in a smooth manner with the horse

 ·

-Point deductions are taken
+Point deductions are taken for a

-for a sloppy, hurried dismount; hurriedly walking away from or
+sloppy, hurried dismount; hurriedly walking away from or

-around the horse; the horse moving or walking away; re-approaching
+around the horse; the horse moving or walking away;

-the horse moving during the re-mount.
+awkward re-mount and/or the horse moving during the

-Hay Carry
+Hay Carry 3R, 4R, 5R, 6R

 ·

-The hay carry is
+The hay carry is constructed by

-constructed by placing two cones on the ground approximately 10’
+placing two cones on the ground approximately 10’

 apart.
-Three or four bales of hay are stacked next to one of the
+Three or four bales of hay are stacked next to

-cones.
-The object of this obstacle is to dismount and ground tie
+one of the cones.
+The object of this obstacle is to

-your horse while you move the bales of hay to the second cone and
+bales of hay to the second cone and stack them neatly.

 ·

-The highest scores will be
+The highest scores will be given for

-given for the horse staying quiet and ground tied without moving
+the horse staying quiet and ground tied without moving

 away while you move and re-stack the hay bales.